DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 *Made innovative use of open data*

-Went to Ethics Commission for their work around Campaign Finance Dashboard.&nbsp; The Ethics Commission took traditionally difficult to access campaign finance data and made it accessible via a stylish, creative, and engaging dashboard.
+The award went to Ethics Commission for their work around Campaign Finance Dashboard.&nbsp; The Ethics Commission took traditionally difficult to access campaign finance data and made it accessible via a stylish, creative, and engaging dashboard.

 <br>Team: